wp-plugins/clickbank-ads-clickbank-widget/readme.txt

 1. Go to the `Settings -> ClickBank Ads` SubPanel and configure plugin.
 2. Fill out the fields, or leave them as the defaults (you will want to fill in your ClickBank Nickname to earn affiliate commission!)
-3. Click `Save` then "Save Changes" and view your site
+3. Click `Save` then "Save Changes" and view your site and ads

 For wigget area:

 1. Go to the `Appearance -> Widgets` SubPanel to add the "ClickBank Ads" to your sidebar and configure it.
 2. Fill out the fields, or leave them as the defaults (you will want to fill in your ClickBank Nickname to earn affiliate commission!)
-3. Click `Save` then "Save Changes" and view your site
+3. Click `Save` then "Save Changes" and view your site and ads